zoegaidmore/cse15l-lab-reports/LabReport3.md

 	Wnts in this class have been shown to signal in a signaling in this list include fibronectin [ 17 ] , IL-6 [
 ```
 Above, in the `-c` examples, we saw that `biomed/1471-213X-3-2.txt` contained four counts of the word "this".
-However, here only three lines are printed because the `-m` command line argument took in 3, indicating 3 as the maximum number of lines to be printed.
+However, here only three lines are printed, because the `-m` command line argument took in 3, indicating 3 as the maximum number of lines to be printed.

 ```
 Zoes-MacBook-Air:technical zoegaidmore$ grep -m 5 "a" 911report/chapter-13.1.txt